dsccommunity/dsccommunity.org/content/blog/dsc-maintenance-windows.en.md

 > Note: Last three registry values are not written by the DSC configuration but the scheduled task "DscLcmController".

-- MaintenanceWindowMode: This should be set to 'AutoCorrect'.
+- `MaintenanceWindowMode`: This should be set to 'AutoCorrect'.
 If set to 'Montitor' the maintenance window functionality is disabled.
-- MonitorInterval: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndMonitor' mode and triggers a conisitency check.
+- `MonitorInterval`: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndMonitor' mode and triggers a conisitency check.
-- AutoCorrectInterval: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndAutoCorrect' mode and triggers a conisitency check.
+- `AutoCorrectInterval`: If this interval applies, the LcmController script puts the LCM to the 'ApplyAndAutoCorrect' mode and triggers a conisitency check.
 This interval applies only if in maintenance window.
-- AutoCorrectIntervalOverride: If enabled the 'AutoCorrectInterval' is no longer considered.
+- `AutoCorrectIntervalOverride`: If enabled the 'AutoCorrectInterval' is no longer considered.
 This is mainly for troubleshooting.
 Maintenance windows still apply.
-- RefreshInterval: If this interval applies, the LcmController script triggers the LCM to do an update with the pull server.
+- `RefreshInterval`: If this interval applies, the LcmController script triggers the LCM to do an update with the pull server.
 This interval applies only if in maintenance window.
-- RefreshIntervalOverride: If enabled the 'RefreshInterval' is no longer considered.
+- `RefreshIntervalOverride`: If enabled the 'RefreshInterval' is no longer considered.
 This is mainly for troubleshooting.
 Maintenance windows still apply.
-- ControllerInterval: Controls when the scheduled task runs.
+- `ControllerInterval`: Controls when the scheduled task runs.
 This interval is configured on the scheduled task’s (\DscController\DscLcmController) trigger.
-- MaintenanceWindowOverride: If set to 1, maintenance windows do no longer apply.
+- `MaintenanceWindowOverride`: If set to 1, maintenance windows do no longer apply.
 This is mainly for troubleshooting.
-- WriteTranscripts: Writes the scheduled tasks’ output to "C:\ProgramData\Dsc\LcmController".
+- `WriteTranscripts`: Writes the scheduled tasks’ output to "C:\ProgramData\Dsc\LcmController".
-- LastLcmPostpone: A timestamp written by the LcmController script indicating when the LCM was postone the last time.
+- `LastLcmPostpone`: A timestamp written by the LcmController script indicating when the LCM was postone the last time.
-- LastAutoCorrect: This value is written by the DscLcmController scheduled task to remember when the last AutoCorrect was triggered.
+- `LastAutoCorrect`: This value is written by the DscLcmController scheduled task to remember when the last AutoCorrect was triggered.
-- LastRefresh: This value is written by the DscLcmController scheduled task to remember when the last update check was triggered.
+- `LastRefresh`: This value is written by the DscLcmController scheduled task to remember when the last update check was triggered.
-- LastMonitor: This value is written by the DscLcmController scheduled task to remember when the last Monitor was triggered.
+- `LastMonitor`: This value is written by the DscLcmController scheduled task to remember when the last Monitor was triggered.

 The actual work is done by a single scheduled task that is also created and controlled by the DscLcmController configuration: